Assessing UML Diagrams by GPT: Implications for Education: Research Design

 \section{Research Design}

-The main research objective of this work is to explore the feasibility and capability of ChatGPT in assessing three types of UML models, as well as their implications for education of UML modeling.
+The main research objective of this work is to explore the feasibility and capability of using GPT to assess three types of UML diagrams, and to examine the implications of this approach for UML modeling education at the university level.
 For this purpose, we designed and conducted a series of experiments, as detailed in the following subsections.